 - be comfortable working in confined spaces or at heights.

 - 0800 526 1800 - email@example.com - www.competenz.org.nz

 What are the chances of getting a job?

 Engineering machinists in demand

 Engineering machinists are in demand because:

-- not enough people are being trained to meet the demand for workers
+- not enough people are training for the job.

-Metal machinist (first class) appears on Immigration New Zealand's immediate skill shortage list.
-This means the Government is actively encouraging qualified, experienced metal machinists from overseas to work in New Zealand.
+The roles of metal fabricator, welder, and fitter-welder all appear on Immigration New Zealand's construction and infrastructure skill shortage list.
+This means the Government is actively encouraging skilled engineering machinists from overseas to work in New Zealand.

 - specialist machining companies